Alamofire/AlamofireImage/README.md

 #### URL Requests

 The `ImageRequestCache` protocol extends the `ImageCache` protocol by adding support for `URLRequest` caching.
-This allows an `URLRequest` and an additional identifier to generate the unique identifier for the image in the cache.
+This allows a `URLRequest` and an additional identifier to generate the unique identifier for the image in the cache.

 ```swift
 let imageCache = AutoPurgingImageCache()